The Ultimate 20-Step Playbook + Bonus Tips on Wielding AI This Season

 7. Create (or polish up) cart abandonment campaigns

-Whether it’s Black Friday, Small Business Saturday, Cyber Monday or any other day, visitors will be browsing through a ton of different products during the holiday sales period.
+Christmas, Boxing Day or New Year’s Day, visitors will be browsing through a ton of different products during the holiday sales period.
 And with that high volume of browsing, many businesses also see a huge uptick in cart abandonment.

 According to the Baymard Institute, 69.57% of all online shopping carts are abandoned.
 That means for every 100 visitors you have on your business website, 70 of them will browse, add items to their cart, then leave without making a purchase.
 This number increases to a whopping 86% on mobile devices: